morristech/docker-android-mutt/README.md

 # docker-android-mutt
-This Docker image for building android app and send resulting apk to email using nutt command
+This Docker image for building android app and send resulting apk to email using mutt command